Skip to content

 Notes

 • Export rules only support metaverse attributes.
-Import rules only support connected system attributes.
+Import rules only support Connected System attributes.

 • Exactly one comparison value parameter should be provided; the correct parameter depends on the attribute's data type.